Usage

 ]

-metrics = ODMetrics(class_metrics=True)
+metrics = ODMetrics(class_metrics=False)

 output = metrics.compute(y_true, y_pred)